 A talented home cook, the latest additions to the household – a pair of black labradors for his inspirational teenage daughters – makes life entertainingly busy for him and his fair lady, Bobby.

-James is the latest recruit to the Drink Britain team, although has long considered himself editor in chief even if no one else has.
+James is the latest recruit to the Drink Britain team, although he has long considered himself editor in chief even if no one else has.

 Having spurned a career in journalism when young, he also turned to drink young, becoming a frequent shopper with Oddbins, sadly before loyalty cards were introduced.